 1. If using additional flour for fluffy pancakes, combine it with the starter in a small bowl.
 Whisk in the egg.

-2. Melt the oil in a skillet over medium-high heat and swirl it around to coat the pan.
-Pour the oil into the sourdough-egg mixture, leaving enough in the pan so that your pancake won’t stick to it.
+2. Melt the butter or oil in a skillet over medium-high heat and swirl it around to coat the pan.
+Pour the butter or oil into the sourdough-egg mixture, leaving enough in the pan so that your pancake won’t stick to it.

 3. Add the salt and baking soda.
 Wait a couple of minutes for the batter to puff up a bit.